GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2019/12/index.md

 Use the new **Path** and **URL** columns in the **Network** panel to see the absolute path or full URL of each network resource.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/zO6RL23L8xQLEsWqh9Ec.png", alt="A screenshot of the new Path and URL columns in the Network panel.", width="800", height="366" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/zO6RL23L8xQLEsWqh9Ec.png", alt="A screenshot of the new Path and URL columns in the Network panel.", width="800", height="366" %}

 Right-click the **Waterfall** table header and select **Path** or **URL** to show the new columns.